Boundforearth/movie_api/README.md

 # myFlix
-An API to built with Express in Node
+An API built with Express in Node

 ## Uses
 Allow users to register and login to the website.